Use this SleepFoundation.org link for the most current discount on ResMed products

 If you have been diagnosed with obstructive sleep apnea (OSA), you may be using a continuous positive airway pressure (CPAP) machine to help you get a good night’s rest.

-Traveling can be disruptive to your usual sleep patterns, so setting yourself up for the best possible sleeping conditions is especially important when you suffer from sleep apnea.
+Traveling can be disruptive to your usual sleep patterns, so setting yourself up for the best possible sleeping conditions is especially important when you experience sleep apnea.
 You may be accustomed to your standard CPAP machine, but investing in one designed for travel can help make your next trip easier and more restful.

 Designed to be portable, a travel CPAP machine is smaller and weighs less than a standard one.
 A travel CPAP machine isn’t just a small-scale version of a standard model, though, as it typically has extra features to facilitate easy travel both on the road and in the air.
 If you’re planning your next road trip, a travel CPAP machine may be plugged into a car’s auxiliary power outlet and run off its battery.
 CPAP travel machines are often compatible with DC cable converters, and the extended battery life makes them suitable for camping and other road excursions.